skip to main content

 Minister James Lawless

-Minister for Higher Education James Lawless will tell colleagues that the move is necessary to protect access to higher education
+Minister James Lawless says the move is necessary to protect access to higher education

-Meanwhile, Minister for Enterprise Peter Burke is bringing a memo to the Government to cut red tape for Irish companies working in the area of defence.
+Minister for Enterprise Peter Burke has brought a memo to the Government to cut red tape for Irish companies working in the area of defence.

 It will remove the requirement for the IDA to secure Government approval prior to engaging with Irish small and medium enterprises (SMEs) who may be involved in the defence sector.